 Sea Summit Trail is the one with stairs near the San Clemente Outlets off Avenida Pico.
 You know?
 Those stairs that you drive by on Pacific Coast Highway between Capo Beach and the 7-Eleven near the Ole Hanson Beach Club and Pool.

 - Restrooms everywhere!
-There are restrooms at Pico Park, Vista del Sol Park, Canyon View Park, the future sports park, and also at the outlets.
+There are restrooms at Pico Park, Vista del Sol Park, Canyon View Park, the sports park, and also at The Outlets.

-- Nearby breakfast places: Moulin, Cafe Rae — or Pedro’s Tacos or A’s Burgers for drive-thru breakfast burritos
+- Nearby breakfast places: Moulin, the funky Cafe Rae — or Pedro’s Tacos or A’s Burgers for drive-thru breakfast burritos.

 - Official City of San Clemente Sea Summit Trail page